 As is common in most wader species, adult Curlew Sandpipers get here earlier than juveniles, which don’t turn up until August or September.
 Most adult Curlew Sandpipers seem able to make long migratory journeys between Siberia and wintering grounds as far away as South Africa but juveniles stop more frequently, many using coastal sites in Europe and Africa as they make their way south.

 The breeding distribution of Broad-billed Sandpiper and Temminck’s Stint stretches further west than those of Curlew Sandpipers and Little Stints, but we see far fewer of the first pair of species.
-The migratory strategies of Broad-billed Sandpiper and Temminck’s Stint take them south and southeast, respectively, at the end of the breeding season, rather than southwest.
+The migratory strategies of Broad-billed Sandpiper and Temminck’s Stint take them southeast and south, respectively, at the end of the breeding season, rather than southwest.
 In Britain & Ireland, they are both more likely to be seen on spring passage than in the autumn (BirdTrack data).